Sujal-Gupta-SG/passward-manager-frontend/README.md

 The main interface for managing passwords:
 - **Add Password**: Form to add new password entries.
 - **View Passwords**: Displays a list of saved passwords with options to view, copy, and delete.
-- **Search**: Allows users to search through their saved passwords by site or username.

 ### Components